sgct/sgct/docs/configuration-files.md

 > The default value is `none`.

 `Pos` \[ 0 - 1 \]
 > Sets the position of the window on the overall desktop space provided by the operating system.
 This node must have `x` and `y` floating point attributes that specify the x-y location of the window.
 Please note that these values also can be negative on some operating systems.
 On Windows, for example, the top left corner of the primary monitor is (0,0) in this coordinate system, but there can be additional monitors to the left or the top of the primary monitor, which would require negative numbers.
-The default value is `x=0` and `y=0`.
+The default values are `x=0` and `y=0`.

 `Size` \[ 0 - 1 \]
 > Sets the size of the window in pixels.
 This node must have `x` and `y` floating point attributes that determine that size of the window.
-The default value is `x=640` and `y=480`.
+The default values are `x=640` and `y=480`.

 `Res` \[ 0 - 1 \]
 > Sets the size of the internal framebuffer that is used to render the contents of the window.
 In a lot of cases, this resolution is the same resolution as the size of the window, but it is a useful tool when creating images that are larger than a window would be support on an operating system.
 Some operating systems restrict windows to be no larger than what can fit on a specific monitor.
 This node must have `x` and `y` floating point attributes that determine that size of the window.
 By default the resolution of the framebuffer is equal to the size of the window.